Sgt. Jerre’al Hayles awarded the 2020 Trial Service Office Marine of the Year

-U.S. Marine Corps Sgt.
-Jerre’al Hayles, a Pacific trial team paralegal with the Legal Service Support Section, works on special notification procedures at her desk on Camp Foster, Okinawa, Japan, March 10, 2021.
+A motivational momento is displayed on U.S. Marine Corps Sgt.
+Jerre’al Hayles’ work desk on Camp Foster, Okinawa, Japan, March 10, 2021.
 Hayles won the 2020 Trial Service Office Marine of the Year award for going above and beyond the expectations and duties within the unit.
-Hayles is a native of Smithfield, Virginia.
+Hayles is a Pacific trial team paralegal with the Legal Service Support Section, and a native of Smithfield, Virginia.
 (U.S. Marine Corps photo by Cpl.
 Karis Mattingly)

 |Date Taken: